 Definitely no math problems.
 Other than that, just be prepared for awesomeness.

-How long is the drive?
+If I’m coming for Sleepaway Camp, how long is the drive?

 Depends on which location we go to — all are under three hours from Chicago.

 The van ride is important for the group dynamic, as we get to know each other and discuss all things silly and serious.
 Ideally, you’d ride with us.
-But we’re also not going to make you drive three hours to Chicago if you live in the vicinity of the retreat; we’ll make it work even if you’re not able to drive with us.
+But we’re also not going to make you drive three hours to Chicago if you live in the vicinity of the camp; we’ll make it work even if you’re not able to drive with us.

 If I’m flying, what airport should I fly into?